albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

     The `WeightedDice` is also referred as a [test double](https://martinfowler.com/bliki/TestDouble.html).
 These are covered in detail in the [testing section](06%20-%20Testing.md).

 We can continue refactoring the application and provide a test double for the `Display` and verify that the right message is being printed.
-This is beyond the scope of this exisrsise and is covered in detail in the [testing section](06%20-%20Testing.md).
+This is beyond the scope of this exercise and is covered in detail in the [testing section](06%20-%20Testing.md).

 ## Simple Objects